-4. The authority's approach to pooling investments, including the use of collective investment vehicles and shared services:
+4. The authority's approach to pooling investments, including the use of collective investment vehicles and shared services

-The Fund is committed to pooling of assets and the London Borough of Hillingdon as Administering Authority of the London Borough of Hillingdon Pension Fund formally agreed to join the London Collective Investment Vehicle (LCIV) on 25 February 2016 and were on-boarded on 1 March 2016.
-Through the LCIV the Fund will benefit from economies of scale, by pooling assets with other Funds, enabling the LCIV to negotiate lower investment and implementation fees across the board on various asset classes.
+The Fund is committed to pooling of assets and the London Borough of Hillingdon as Administering Authority of the London Borough of Hillingdon Pension Fund formally agreed to join the London Collective Investment Vehicle (London CIV) on 25 February 2016 and were on-boarded on 1 March 2016.
+Through the London CIV the Fund will benefit from economies of scale, by pooling assets with other LGPS funds, enabling the London CIV to negotiate lower investment and implementation fees on various asset classes and to improve governance of investments.